 Seventeen years later, “A Look Back at a Whole New World” (essay, Pittsburgh Post-Gazette, 2013) reflected upon Mark’s high school graduation and transition to young adulthood.
 These two essays and other published work are frequently used to educate families, college students, professionals, and the community.

-Mark is a graduate of the Pittsburgh Public Schools and a current student at Community College of Allegheny County, where he is majoring in social work foundations.
+Mark is a graduate of the Pittsburgh Public Schools and Community College of Allegheny County, where he majored in social work foundations.
 He serves on the youth caucus of the National Council on Independent Living, advocates in the United Way’s 21 and Able and #IWantToWork campaign, and is proud member of the LGBT community.
+He is employed at TobiiDynavox in tech support.

 Tina holds a master’s degree in education from Wright State University and a master’s in creative writing from the University of Pittsburgh.
 She is active in the Western Pennsylvania community, serving on several boards and committees, and has served as adjunct faculty at the University of Pittsburgh and Chatham University.